-Our current Rotation on the events of Holy Week, covers a lot of scripture.
-So this post will be the start of several which will provide mini reading plans for small portions of our story.
+If you are doing a Rotation on the events of Holy Week, you are covering a lot of scripture!
+So this post will be the start of several which will provide mini reading plans for small portions of each story in the “Events of Holy Week.”.
 Included are discussion questions for use around the family dinner table.
-(Or wherever your family is gathered together – perhaps in the car on the way to soccer practice?)
+(Or wherever your family is gathered together—perhaps in the car on the way to soccer practice?)
 Use the chart below to read and talk about this portion of our story… in stages… over the course of several days.

 First up: What we now call Palm Sunday!